jupyterlite/jupyterlite/docs/migration.md

 The previous `Settings` class, used for managing settings in the browser, has replaced the default `Setting.IManager` provided by JupyterLab.
-Its API has been changed accordingly, to fulfill the `Setting.IManager` interface.
+Its API has been changed accordingly to fulfill the `Setting.IManager` interface.

-The `@jupyterlite/settings` package does not export any tokens anymore.
+The `@jupyterlite/settings` package no longer exports any tokens.

 #### `@jupyterlite/translation`